shoe5454/cost-service/README.md

 ```

 Notable folders:
-* `/doc :` Documentation related files
+* `/doc :` Documentation related files other than this README
-* `/events :` Sample events to use when running locally
+* `/events :` Sample events to use when running locally (these are currently not yet tested)
 * `/src/adapters :` Adapters to external resources ala the _hexagonal/ports and adapters_ design pattern.
 * `/src/business :` The bulk of the 'application logic'.
-Also does user permissions testing
+Also performs user permissions testing.
 * `/src/errors :` Custom errors
 * `/src/handlers :` Lambda handlers which invoke the business logic.
 Performs Lambda/transport specific tasks.
 * `/src/ui :` Content in this folder is deployed as static website resources on S3/CloudFront.